kellerza/pysma/README.md

 ## Energy Meter

-This library can read the second version of the emnergy meter, there is a seperate Home Assistant OS Addon that could also read older Energy Meters directly.
+This library can read the second version of the emnergy meter, there is a separate Home Assistant OS Addon that could also read older Energy Meters directly.
 See [Energy Meter](https://github.com/kellerza/hassio-sma-em)